RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 * Run `sass sass/style.scss style.css` from within the theme directory

 There are a number of command line tools & GUIs to make this process even easier / automatic (see links on the Sass installation page: http://sass-lang.com/install).

+## Club Creation Form

+Included in the theme is an example template for outputting a form which allows visitors to register their clubs via the Code Club World API.
+It's located in `template-parts/form-register-club.php` and is completely self-contained to keep things as simple as possible.
+To use it:

+* First, ensure that *all* of the configuration values in `inc/country-config.php` are set (as part of this you'll need to create 'Terms & Conditions' & 'Registration Success' pages in Wordpress so that you can supply paths to each).
+If you have any questions regarding the values in the config file, such as the API bearer tokens, please contact the Code Club World team.
+* Include the form in one of your page templates using: `<?php get_template_part( 'template-parts/form', 'register-club' ); ?>`
+* You're all set!
+Submissions to the form will be viewable in your CCW API admin account: https://api.codeclubworld.org/admin/clubs